kulcsarrudolf/pasztor.at/content/blog/2017-10-19-functional-object-oriented-programming.md

 ---
+slug: functional-object-oriented-programming
+authors:
+- janos
 categories: blog
 date: "2017-10-19T00:00:00Z"
 publishDate: "2017-10-19T00:00:00Z"
 summary: Does the title strike you as strange?
 Do you think functional and object oriented programming are two fundamentally contradicting paradigms?
 I don't think so.
-fbimage: posts/functional-object-oriented-programming.png
+images:
-googleimage: posts/functional-object-oriented-programming.png
+- posts/functional-object-oriented-programming.png
 preview: posts/functional-object-oriented-programming.png
 tags:
-- Functional Programming
-- OOP
-- Development
+- Software Development
 title: Functional Object Oriented Programming
-twitter_card: summary_large_image
-twitterimage: posts/functional-object-oriented-programming.png
 ---

 Here's the thing: I think functional programming is a good thing, but is lacking a few things that I found to be very